-Once you get to the airport, if you're traveling carry-on only, you can head straight to security at the airport without having to queue to check in or drop your bags, which helps you save time and stay sane.
+Once you get to the airport, if you're traveling carry-on only, you can head straight to security at the airport without having to queue to check in or drop your bags, which helps you save time.

 What to Keep With Your eTicket

-Alternatively, if you don't have access to a printer, be sure to attach a luggage tag to your backpack or suitcase -- I like these travel themed ones from Nuolux -- so that you can be easily contacted if they go missing.
-Keep your flight and hotel confirmations on your phone and/or laptop, so that you'll be able to easily show them to anyone if needed.
+Alternatively, if you don't have access to a printer, be sure to attach a luggage tag to your backpack or suitcase so that you can be easily contacted if they go missing.
+Keep your flight and hotel confirmations on your phone and/or laptop as well.